What Does it Take to Be a Heating and Air Conditioning Mechanic or Installer?

 - Furnace Fitter

-In the United States, there were 332,900 jobs for Heating and Air Conditioning Mechanic or Installer in 2016.
+In 2016, there was an estimated number of 332,900 jobs in the United States for Heating and Air Conditioning Mechanic or Installer.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating and Air Conditioning Mechanic or Installer by 2026.
-The BLS estimates 38,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.

 The states with the most job growth for HAC Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Heating and Air Conditioning Mechanics and Installers is somewhere between $29,460 and $76,230.
+The salary for Heating and Air Conditioning Mechanics and Installers ranges between about $29,460 and $76,230 a year.

 Heating and Air Conditioning Mechanics and Installers who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.